amartini51/swift-book/README.md

 ## Building

-Run `swift package --disable-sandbox preview-documentation --target TSPL` in this repository's root directory.
+Run `bin/preview-book` in this repository's root directory.

 After running DocC, open the link that `docc` outputs to display a local preview in your browser.